Visa application process

 To see a list of visa exempt countries, click here.

 The first step in applying for a South African visa is to approach the South African Embassy or Consulate in your country.
 To see a full list of all South African Embassies and Consulates, together with their contact information, click here.
+From June 2014, VFS (Visa Facilitation Services) centers will be dotted around the world and be the main place of visa and permit applications.

-The Embassy or Consulate will provide you with the necessary visa application form.
+The Embassy or Consulate or VFS center will provide you with the necessary visa application form.
 This form is known as a BI-84, unless you are applying for a medical treatment visa, in which case you will need Form BI-1784.
 To see all the documents that are used in visa and permit applications, click here to download these visa application forms.

 In order to complete the form, you will need to supply two passport-size photographs.
 To see what the photographs should look like, click here.

 The most important thing to keep in mind when applying for your visa is that the application process takes time.
 You may be asked for additional documents, such as bank statements.
 Also, you may require documents that are not easy to obtain, such as a letter of invitation from your South African host.
-The required documentation varies from one type of permit to another.
+The required documentation varies from one type of visa to another.
 You can see what is required for each type on the pages on this site.

 So, do yourself a favour and give yourself enough time.
-If you need a visa for South Africa and you arrive in South Africa without a visa you will probably be sent straight home.
+If you need a visa for South Africa and you arrive in South Africa without a visa you will be sent straight home.
 That is the bottom line.
 You should allow at least four weeks for the processing of your application.
 Even if it doesn’t end up taking that long, you will still be able to thank yourself for arranging the visa in good time, allowing you to concentrate on other aspects of your trip.

 Here is further, fuller information on how to apply for a visa to South Africa: